conor42/fast-lzma2/README.md

 ------------------------------
 ![Compression data rate vs ratio](doc/images/bench_mt2.png "Compression data rate vs ratio")

+## Build

+### Windows

+The build\VS folder contains a solution for VS2017.
+It includes projects for a benchmark program, fuzz tester, file compression tester, and a DLL.

-### Build
+### POSIX

-Build methods are not yet comprehensive for all systems.
-There are VS 2015 projects for building a benchmark program, fuzz tester, and a DLL.
-Makefiles for gcc are included for the benchmark, fuzzer and DLL, and Evan Nemerson has contributed a CMake file, which currently does not enable the assembler-optimized decoder.
-If anyone would like to help improve the build methods, please do so.
+Run `make` in the root directory to build the shared library, then `make install` to allow other programs to use the headers and libfast-lzma2.
+Use `make test` to build the file compression tester and run it on a test file.

+The bench, fuzzer and test directories have makefiles for these programs.
+The CMake file present in earlier releases does not have an installation script so is not currently included.

+If a build fails on any system please open an issue on github.

-On POSIX systems, FXZ Utils provides a derivative of liblzma from XZ Utils as a wrapper for Fast LZMA2.
+[FXZ Utils] provides a derivative of liblzma from XZ Utils as a wrapper for Fast LZMA2.
 It is built using GNU autotools.

-### Status
+## Status

 The library has passed a large amount of fuzz testing, and testing on file sets selected at random in the Radyx file archiver.
 An earlier version was released in the 7-Zip forks linked above.
 The library is considered suitable for production environments.